ADBeta/ArduSERVO/README.md

 * 0.2.2 - Removed the 8 channel limit.
 Working on better API
 * 0.2.5 - Fixed an inverted value bug.
 Finished the pulse detection function.
 * 0.2.6 - Added a deadzone function.
+* 0.2.8 - Rolled deadzone into getPulse, and made it selectable.

 --------------------------------------------------------------------------------
 This software is under the GPL v3 licence by ADBeta 2022 - 2023. please read the